boranyzgc/process-scheduler/README.md

 # Process Scheduler Simulation

 A simple C++ console application to simulate basic CPU scheduling algorithms, developed as a part of Operating Systems coursework.
+  This project was implemented as a quick demonstration of linked list and basic file structuring for portfolio purposes.

 ## 🧠 Algorithms Implemented